Finding a Top Financial Advisor in McLean, Virginia

 Cassaday & Co.

-This fee-only firm requires a minimum investment of $500,000 across your family.
-For multiple years, Barron’s has recognized Cassady & Co., Inc. as one of the top financial advisory firms in the state of Virginia.
+For multiple years over the last decade, Barron’s has recognized Cassady & Co. as one of the top financial advisory firms in the state of Virginia.

-The advisory team features a wide range of financial certifications.
-On staff, there are several certified financial planners (CFPs), chartered mutual fund counselors (CMFCs), financial paraplanner qualified professionals (FPQPs), certified fund specialists (CFSs), chartered retirement planning counselors (CRPCs), chartered financial analysts (CFAs), and certified investment management analyst (CIMAs).
-There are other, more niche certifications at the firm as well.
+The advisory team holds multiple certifications, including several designations as certified financial planners (CFPs), chartered mutual fund counselors (CMFCs), financial paraplanner qualified professionals (FPQPs), certified fund specialists (CFSs), chartered retirement planning counselors (CRPCs), chartered financial analysts (CFAs) and certified investment management analyst (CIMAs), among others.

 Cassaday & Co.
 Background

 Cassaday & Co. was founded in 1993.
-Before then, the firm’s chairman and CEO Stephan Cassaday had been working in the financial services space for nearly two decades.
+Before then, the firm’s chairman and CEO Stephan Cassaday had been working in the financial services space for nearly two decades, giving him over 40 years of experience in the industry.

 The firm provides an array of services around investment advice, financial planning, retirement planning, tax and cash-flow analysis, death and disability financial planning and education funding.